How to buy Canadian shares in the UK

 What Canadian shares can I invest in?

-You can invest in any Canadian company that has a dual listing on a US exchange using your share trading account.
+You can invest in any Canadian company that has a dual listing on a US exchange using your share dealing account.
 This gives you access to a wide range of blue-chip stocks – including nine of the ten largest Canadian companies by market cap – but it doesn’t include most stocks with a sole listing on the Toronto Stock Exchange (TSX).

 Trading Canadian shares